Igalia/webkit-container-sdk/README.md

 4. Verify host system integration is working properly

-Run the test script in the container, which tests various workloads:
+You may optionally run the test script in the container, which tests various workloads:

 ```wkdev-test-host-integration```